Court reverses regulators' decision on pipeline's impact

 The Minnesota Court of Appeals on Monday said state regulators must conduct a further review for Enbridge Energy's plan to replace its deteriorating Line 3 crude oil pipeline because the project's environmental impact statement doesn't address the possibility of an oil spill into the Lake Superior watershed.

 The Public Utilities Commission last year signed off on what was intended to be the Minnesota Department of Commerce's final environmental review of the project.
-Several environmental groups and tribal appealed that decision.
+Several environmental and tribal groups appealed that decision.
 A three-judge panel voted 2-1 to send the case back to the commission for further proceedings regarding the potential impact on Lake Superior, but rejected all the opponents' other claims.

 Continue Reading Below